michelangelodorado/script-bash-bigipsslcert/README.md

 # F5 BIG-IP Certificate Details using bash (REST API)

 This Bash script allows you to retrieve certificate details from F5 BIG-IP devices and save the information in a CSV file.
-It also includes the Big-IP hostname in the output.

 ## Prerequisites